erossi2/AnalisiDati_AA2024-25/Uncertainties/README.md

-In this directory you can find some simple exercise and python codes to practise with uncertainties and  error propagation
+## In this unit you can find:
+-- some simple exercise and python codes to practise with uncertainties and  error propagation